mnikander/lab/0000-questions-repo/readme.md

 - it's fun to try out new things in this quick and easy context, without having to think/worry about a larger codebase
 - this could be a really good way to try out a wider variety of things, outside of languages and compilers as well
 - large questions bring a greater risk of getting stuck
+- 1 to 3 hour questions are typically better for motivation: it's easier to get started and more satisfying
+- 10 hour+ questions often feel like a drag, but they can really open the door to some new stuff
+- it's unclear how to split a larger task into several smaller ones, within the current folder/repository structure -- this _is_ actually a problem
 - usually only one question is in progress at a time, so having one large question open for a long time, effectively suppresses small questions -> it would be wise to move large questions into another repo sooner so small experiments can continue here, one at a time
+- the 'Hypothesis' heading is not necessary for things like doing a tutorial, so the heading was removed to simplify the template
+- 'notes' were never taken separately, so the folder was removed
+- the notes _within_ the experiments are useful for future reference, especially the ones on setting up / trying a framework or tool for the first time -- those have been valuable references to look things up again a few weeks later
+- the desire to work on the main project is strong, and often it feels off-topic to do a coding lab -- that feeling is an obstacle to doing more of these experiments
+- coding labs are extremely effective in opening the door to new topics and getting started
+- it was tricky to keep at it during work weeks, so forming a habit or a weekly routine around this could be really helpful (one lab per week?)

 ## Future Work
 <!-- Are there follow-up questions? -->
 <!-- Can I create a concrete ticket/issue from this? -->

+- How can the repository be structured so that large experiments be broken up into several smaller ones, with shared code?
+- How can the mindset be shifted from the main project to more small coding labs?
+- Can these coding labs be made into a regular habit?

 ---
 **Copyright (c) 2025 Marco Nikander**